ausathe/document-translate/README.md

 # Prerequisites:
 1. Install python and pip
 2. (FOR WINDOWS ONLY) Download wkhtmltopdf exe file and complete the setup (available at https://wkhtmltopdf.org/downloads.html)
-3. Insert the path to the wkhtmltopdf.exe file in your C-drive in line 59 of this script
+3. Insert the path to the wkhtmltopdf.exe file in your C-drive in line 50 of this doctranslate.py
 4. Install Chrome and change the default download location of Chrome to the folder containing this script and the other contents

 # Usage: